LAB02-Admin/HASS.Agent-Docs/docs/commands/command-basics.md

 ![image](https://user-images.githubusercontent.com/81011038/167813646-22cd747f-9094-42d4-b48b-2b17766d582f.png)

-    Tip: you can always find (and change) the name of your HASS.Agent instance by clicking on the `configuration` button in the main window.
+    Tip: you can always find (and change) the name of your HASS.Agent instance by clicking on the Configuration button in the main window.

 If your HASS.Agent is properly configured, your pc will now show as a result.
 You can easily verify it's an HASS.Agent instance by confirming it says `LAB02 Research` under the `Manufacturer` column.